📞 Call 631.462.1515

 Certificate of Occupancy

-When all the requirements of the building code and all other local municipal requirements have been met, a Certificate of Occupancy is issued.
-The Certificate of Occupancy generally means that the building complies with all codes and regulations applicable at the time of construction.
+When all building code and other requirements have been met, a Certificate of Occupancy is issued.
+The Certificate of Occupancy generally means that the building complies with codes applicable at the time of construction.

 Many banks and lending institutions require an up-to-date Certificate of Occupancy before they will issue a mortgage.
-In some cases a Certificate of Occupancy cannot be issued because no building permit was issued prior to construction, and the building inspector was not called in during construction.
+In some cases, a Certificate of Occupancy cannot be issued because no building permit was obtained prior to construction.
 In these cases, the Department of Buildings may issue a Certificate of Alteration, Certificate of Compliance, or Certificate of Completion.
 A similar document may be issued for outside items like decks and pools, or inside items like a wood burning stove.
 Consult your local Department of Buildings for more information if you are looking at a building that has been altered.

 Contrary to popular belief, the building codes are not an instruction manual of how to construct a building.
-Little is said in the building code on issues such as what size or type of nails should be used, required wood sizes, etc. Much is said about issues such as required fire rating, required exits, exit lighting, etc.
+Little is said in the building code on issues such as what size or type of nails should be used, required wood sizes, etc. Much is said in the building code about issues such as required fire rating, required exits, exit lighting, etc.

-Many of the Building Code sections were written in response to injuries or deaths that occurred during a fire or other catastrophic event.
-Other Building Code sections of the building codes deal with life safety issues, hazardous conditions, required ventilation, lighting, etc. For more information on fire protection and life safety, visit the National Fire Protection Association (NFPA™) web site.
+Many building code provisions were added in response to injuries or deaths that occurred during a fire or other catastrophic event such as the Triangle Shirtwaist Factory fire or the Cocoanut Grove Club fire.
+Other building code provisions deal with life safety issues, hazardous conditions, required ventilation, lighting, etc.

-If one were to use the Building Code as a manual of how to build, the resulting building would have many problems.
-While the Building Code is essential information to anyone building a home, It should be viewed as a reference document and not a how-to book.
+If one were to use the building code as a manual of how to construct, the resulting building would have many problems.
+The building code has essential information for anyone constructing or altering a building.
+The building code should be viewed as a reference document and not a how-to book.

 Personal Injury Accidents